Office Assistant Cover Letter Examples & Writing Tips

 Proofread

-Before submitting the office assistant cover letter, you should always carefully proofread everything.
-For an office assistant position especially, simple spelling and grammatical mistakes may not speak well of your ability to be detail oriented.
+Before submitting it, you should always carefully proofread everything.
+For an assistant position especially, simple spelling and grammatical mistakes may not speak well of your ability to be detail-oriented.
 So, make sure to triple-check through your cover letter before submitting it.

 Key Takeaways

-A properly written office assistant cover letter is the first step towards securing the job.
+A properly written letter is the first step towards securing the job.
 It is your place to show that you are qualified for the position and that you will excel during your employment.

-So here are a few takeaways to remember about office assistant cover letters:
+So here are a few takeaways to remember:

 • Office assistant cover letters are the first step in making sure you secure a new employment position.